 What Can I Do with an Environmental Science Degree in New York

 New York's environmental efforts are alive and well, thanks to a plethora of agencies in the governmental, nonprofit, and private sectors.
-New York State's Department of Environmental Conservation is the ringleader here, serving as a home to all state programs whose goal it is to protect the environment.
-This massive organization was given an equally massive boost in funding by Governor Cuomo in 2016-an historic $300 million, to be exact.
+New York State's is the ringleader here, serving as a home to all state programs whose goal it is to protect the environment.
+This massive organization was given an equally massive boost in funding by Governor Cuomo a few years back - an historic $300 million, to be exact.

 There are also plenty of nonprofit watchdogs in the state whose mission involves public outreach and education.
 Environmental Advocates of New York is a big name here, championing causes for the environment, conservation, wildlife, and public since 1969.
 In fact, this group had a hand in passing some of the state's biggest environmental laws, such as the bottle deposit law, the first acid rain law, the Clean Indoor Act, and the Hudson River Estuary Management Act, among many others.